jonny3937/DNS-lookup-process/google-ip-connectivity.md

 SYN – The computer sends a "synchronization" packet to the server asking to start a connection.

-SYN-ACK – The server responds with "SYN-ACK" to accept the connection.
+SYN-ACK – The server responds with "SYN-ACK (asynchronization acknowledge)" to accept the connection.

 ACK – The computer replies with "ACK", completing the connection.

 - Now the TCP connection is established.

 ###### Step 3: TLS Handshake (if HTTPS)
-Browser initiates a TLS handshake.
+Browser initiates a TLS (transport layer security) handshake.

 Encryption keys are exchanged securely.